tabler/tabler/pages/_docs/flags.md

 ### Types

-To set the flag of the country you want add a class flag-(country name).
-For example to create a flag of Andorra your class should look like this: flag-ad.
+To set the flag of the country you want add a class <code>flag-(country name)</code>.
+For example to create a flag of Andorra your class should look like this: <code>.flag-ad</code>.

 <table>
 {% for flag in site.data.flags %}